CodeYourFuture/fundamentals-course/lesson-1.md

 ### Prepare a presentation for the next class

 Part of being a programmer is communicating your ideas to other people on your team.
 To help you practice this very important skill, we want you to prepare a short (5 minutes) presentation about something you learned during the week.
-You can use [Google Slides](https://www.google.com/slides/about/) to prepare your slides.
+You can use [Google Slides](https://www.google.com/slides/about/) if you want to prepare slides (this is optional).

 Here is a list of topic ideas which you could present about: